 For taking most of the astrophotos found in this gallery I used one of three different telescopes:

-For wide-field imaging the JSO LS-12, a (nominally) 125/475 mm Wright-Newtonian (shown in the photo below the Telementor refractor, which is used as guidescope).
-This rather exotic telescope is designed as astro-camera and was produced by Japan Special Optics Co., a company which ceased to exist around 1996.
+For wide-field imaging the JSO LS-12D, a (nominally) 125/475 mm Wright Väisälä Camera (shown in the photo below the Telementor refractor, which was used as guidescope).
+This rather exotic telescope is designed as astro-camera, has a Newtonian focus, and was produced by Japan Special Optics Co., a company which ceased to exist around 1996.
 I got my sample used from a long chain of predecessors.
-At a measured focal length of 464 mm and a focal ratio of f/3.7, it is very well suited for imaging large nebulae and Milky-Way structure, the results often have Schmidtcamera-like quality.
+At a measured focal length of 469 mm and a focal ratio of f/3.8, it is very well suited for imaging large nebulae and Milky-Way structure, the results often have Schmidtcamera-like quality.
+Its drawback are an inadequate drawtube and a mild degree of off-axis astigmatism.
+The latter can actually be used to adjust the focal plane with precision.

 For medium focal length imaging a 9.5" Newtonian with a nominal aperture/focal length of 250/1200 mm; actually measured as 242/1180 mm at an optical bench.
 Its optics were purchased from Orion Optics UK via Teleskop-Service, while the shiny aluminium tube assembly was custom-made by a mechatronics expert.
 The secondary mirror has a small diameter of 3.5".
-I use two different coma correctors with this telescope:
+Its drawback are a reduced serviceablity of the main mirror because it can't be removed from the lower end and some faults in the main mirror coating which formed over time.

 For medium-to-wide field imaging the TMB 105 (shown in the photo mounted side-by-side with the guidescope), which is a 105/650 mm triplet apochromatic refractor with optics designed by Thomas M. Back (USA), manifactured by LZOS (Russia) and sold for Europe by APM Telescopes in Germany.
 My version of this refractor has a heavy German-made tube.
 For astrophotography, a flatfield corrector is mandatory, I use the flatfield corrector which is optionally sold with this telescope.
 It is designed for medium film format, so I use a custom-made adapter for my CCD and digital cameras.
-I have measured its effective focal length with flatfield corrector as 697 mm at a focal ratio of f/6.6, which I find a bit slow for astrophotography.
+I have measured the refractor's effective focal length with flatfield corrector as 699 mm at a focal ratio of f/6.7, which I find a bit slow for astrophotography.
+Also, the focuser has no gear reduction for fine focusing.

 The OTE-150 is mounted on a massive wooden TS Stativ Deluxe tripod, mine is designed to handle Newtonian reflectors and can be loaded (in theory) up to 120 kg.
 The GP-DX is mounted on a pointed Baader hard-wood tripod which I usually ram deep into the ground (if soft) to quickly damp any vibrations.